tatomyr/json-types/extensions.md

 > Under consideration.

-If a field needs to be validated against its context, the validation function could be used:
+If a field needs to be validated against its context, the validation function can be used:

 ```json
 {